w3f/validator-security/physical.md

 [Further details to be added]

 # Physical Security Checklist
-This is a non-exhaustic checklist of security considerations.
+This is a non-exhaustive checklist of security considerations.
 These points should be considered when making a choice of server location and determining if the location will offer sufficient security.
 Given that phsysical security is outsourced when you colocate or use a VPS, the amount of depth provide here will only be at a surface level.

 * 24/7 physical security guards.
 * CCTV of the facility (internal and external).